antillean-nighthawk/genshin-quote-bot/README.md

 All characters are from the game Genshin Impact and credit goes to Mihoyo
 ~~please dont sue me Mihoyo~~

-Progress Notes:
-12/19/2021
-I just started making this bot so it only has Hu Tao's lines so far.
-I plan to add more characters and additional languages.
+This bot is a work in progress, I plan to add more characters and additional languages.